 “I love that I can provide continuity of care to my patients.
 Getting to see my patients through various stages of their life is a privilege.
 The care provided by my partners and colleagues at Madison Women’s Health really looks at the ‘whole health’ of the patient.”

-A Board Certified Fellow of the American College of Obstetrics and Gynecology, Dr. Wiedel specializes in high and low risk obstetrics, minimally invasive surgical techniques, pelvic floor disorders, adolescent gynecology, preconception counselling and contraception.
+A Board Certified Fellow of the American College of Obstetrics and Gynecology, Dr. Wiedel specializes in high and low risk obstetrics, minimally invasive surgical techniques, pelvic floor disorders, adolescent gynecology, preconception counseling and contraception.

 Growing up in Chicago, she earned her Doctorate of Medicine from the University of Wisconsin.
 While in medical school, Dr. Wiedel was inducted into Alpha Omega Alpha, the national honor society for medical students, and was elected by her classmates to receive the Charles Russell Bardeen, M.D.
 Founding Dean Memorial Award for exemplifying dedication, honor, kindness, scholarship and clinical judgment in keeping with the best attributes of a physician.